RfidResearchGroup/proxmark3/doc/uart_notes.md

 On the host, it appears as a virtual serial port, e.g. `/dev/ttyACM0`.

 This is the basic way to communicate with all versions of Proxmark3 (with fairly recent FW, it used to be USB-HID-based long time ago).
-On the Proxmark3 side, USB-CDC is provided by `common/usb_cdc.c`.
+On the Proxmark side, USB-CDC is provided by `common/usb_cdc.c`.

 In the USB CDC ACM descriptors, the Proxmark3 advertises a baudrate (USART_BAUD_RATE) but this is purely informative and has no real meaning.
 The real communication speed relates only to the USB link and is roughly about 7Mbps.